lelsheri/system-v10/erpnext/docs/user/manual/en/using-erpnext/collaborating-around-forms.md

 # Collaborating Around Forms

-Following are the tools in each document using which you can collaborate with other Users in your ERPNext account.
+Following are the tools in each document using which you can collaborate with other Users in your Revalue ERP account.

 ### Assigned to